 Instructions

 - Distribute batter evenly between the 18 prepared cupcake liners.
-Gently tap pan onto counter top a few times to level filling and remove any excess air bubbles.
+Gently tap pan onto counter top a few times to level filling and remove excess air bubbles.

 Equipment Recommendations